BerndFranzen/Mod-HAMMR/README.md

 ![image](https://github.com/BerndFranzen/Mod-HAMMR/assets/97521655/b9547e97-0b48-40a0-a722-4aaeea984294)
 - Member-(Name)-Chars - listing all chars of that meber that have been leveled to Lvl 50 or higher
 - Member-(Name)-Teams - listing all guild-teams of that member
-- Team-(Name) - showing a summary for each tea mdefined as well as detailed information about the team for each guild member
+- Team-(Name) - showing a summary for each tea mdefined as well as detailed information about the team for each guild member.
+The summary contains the following information:
+  - Overall gear level of the team indicated by the lowest-geared character
+  - Average Speed and MMScore of the team
+  - Gear levevl, Speed and MMScore of each character in the team
 ![image](https://github.com/BerndFranzen/Mod-HAMMR/assets/97521655/51beed50-153a-42ef-a8b7-45c857b88935)
 ![image](https://github.com/BerndFranzen/Mod-HAMMR/assets/97521655/ce1c549b-0da1-46bb-a74a-0661915184de)